chennnyl/EuphoriaBot/README.md

 ## Features

 This section of the guide will outline the various commands of EuphoriaBot as well as their mechanisms of action, if pertinent to explain.
 A more concise version of this section may be obtained via the `!help` command.
+Example calls and output of each message will be provided as well.

 <a name="general" />

 ### General features